Principal Investigator

 Diya V El Khal

-Diya El Khal is a sophomore at Crescenta Valley High School.
+Diya El Khal is a junior at Crescenta Valley High School.
 She is a student research volunteer in the Angiogenesis and Brain Development Laboratory at HMRI.
 Diya enjoys math and science, and wishes to pursue a career in science or medicine.
 By being a student research volunteer, Diya challenges herself in new ways, and this helps her build skills needed to reach her goals.

 Outside of research, Diya likes to hang out with friends, paint, and read books in her free time.